Re-mortgage of a Residential Leasehold Property - Pricing

 It can be quicker or slower, depending on how long it takes for the formal mortgage offer to be issued and whether for example the property is freehold or leasehold.
 If you are re-mortgaging a leasehold property that requires an extension of the lease, this can take significantly longer, between three and four months.
 In such a situation, additional charges may apply.

-Key Stages in the Re-mortgage Process
+Key Stages of the Re-mortgage Process

 The exact stages involved in the re-mortgage of a residential leasehold property vary according to the individual specific circumstances.
 However, the following are the key stages of a typical re-mortgage: